Yemen: Advent of Islam and the three dynasties

-Muhammad ibn Abdullah ibn Ziyad founded the Ziyadid dynasty in Tihama around 818 AD.
+Muhammad ibn Abdullah ibn Ziyad founded the Ziyadid dynasty in Tihamah around 818.
 The state stretched from Haly (in present-day Saudi Arabia) to Aden.
-They nominally recognized the Abbasid Caliphate but were ruling independently from their capital in Zabid.
-The history of this dynasty is obscure.
-They never exercised control over the highlands and Hadramawt, and did not control more than a coastal strip of Yemen (Tihama) bordering the Red Sea.
-A Himyarite clan called the Yufirids established their rule over the highlands from Saada to Taiz, while Hadramawt was an Ibadi stronghold and rejected all allegiance to the Abbasids in Baghdad.
-By virtue of its location, the Ziyadid dynasty of Zabid developed a special relationship with Abyssinia.
-The chief of the Dahlak islands exported slaves, as well as amber and leopard hides, to the then ruler of Yemen.
+They nominally recognized the Abbasid Caliphate but ruled independently from Zabid.
+By virtue of its location, they developed a special relationship with Abyssinia.
+The chief of the Dahlak islands exported slaves, as well as amber and leopard hides, to the ruler of Yemen.
+They controlled only a small portion of the coastal strip in Tihamah along the Red Sea, and never exercised control over the highlands and Hadhramaut.
+A Himyarite clan called the Yufirids established their rule over the highlands from Saada to Taiz, while Hadhramaut was an Ibadi stronghold and rejected all allegiance to the Abbasids in Baghdad.

-The first Zaidi imam, Yahya ibn al-Husayn, arrived in Yemen in 893 AD.
-He was the founder of the Zaidi imamate in 897.
+The first Zaidi imam, Yahya ibn al-Husayn, arrived in Yemen in 893.
 He was a religious cleric and judge who was invited to come to Saada from Medina to arbitrate tribal disputes.
-Imam Yahya persuaded local tribesmen to follow his teachings.
+Yahya persuaded local tribesmen to follow his teachings.
 The sect slowly spread across the highlands, as the tribes of Hashid and Bakil, later known as "the twin wings of the imamate", accepted his authority.
+He founded the Zaidi imamate in 897.
 Yahya established his influence in Saada and Najran.
-He also tried to capture Sana'a from the Yufirids in 901 AD but failed miserably.
-In 904, the Isma'ilis under Ibn Hawshab and Ali ibn al-Fadl al-Jayshani invaded Sana'a.
-The Yufirid emir As'ad ibn Ibrahim retreated to Al-Jawf, and between 904 and 913, Sana'a was conquered no less than 20 times by Isma'ilis and Yufirids.
-As'ad ibn Ibrahim regained Sana'a in 915.
-Yemen was in turmoil as Sana'a became a battlefield for the three dynasties, as well as independent tribes.

-The Yufirid emir Abdullah ibn Qahtan attacked and burned Zabid in 989, severely weakening the Ziyadid dynasty.
-The Ziyadid monarchs lost effective power after 989, or even earlier than that.
-Meanwhile, a succession of slaves held power in Zabid and continued to govern in the name of their masters, eventually establishing their own dynasty around 1022 or 1050 according to different sources.
-Although they were recognized by the Abbasid Caliphate in Baghdad, they ruled no more than Zabid and four districts to its north.
-The rise of the Isma'ili Sulayhid dynasty in the Yemeni highlands reduced their history to a series of intrigues.
+He also tried to capture Sana'a from the Yufirids in 901 but failed miserably.